vyomasystems-lab/challenges-tlk1303/level1_design2/README.md

 # Level1_Design2  SEQUENCE DETECTOR Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.
+The Sequence Detector provided for the Hackathon is verified using the following Verification Environment.

 ![](seq_det_ss.png)